Why do I need a parenting plan with my ex?

 A specialist solicitor in family law, not only provides advice about the law relating to child arrangements between parents but they can also refer both parents to a dispute resolution service such as mediation.

-At mediation, a mediator will help both parents to explore options as to how they can reach important decisions concerning the children; such as how much time each child spends with each parent.
+At family mediation, a mediator will help both parents to explore options as to how they can reach important decisions concerning the children; such as how much time each child spends with each parent.
 The mediator can also help the parents to improve their relationship so that they may co-parent more effectively.

 If an agreement as to child arrangements is reached between parents, the details can be recorded in a parenting plan.